From New York City to Washington, D.C.: 5 Best Ways to Get There

 1. From New York to Washington D.C. on a Day Trip Tour

-The trip brings participants in a minivan or bus and passes by landmarks such as the White House and the Capitol Building.
+The trip brings guests in a minivan or bus and passes by landmarks such as the White House and the Capitol Building.
 It makes stops at Arlington Cemetery (where JFK is buried) and the Smithsonian National Air and Space Museum, one of D.C.'s top attractions.
 Stop by the Vietnam War Memorial, Korean War Veterans Memorial, Washington Monument, and the Lincoln Memorial before making your way back to New York.
 Enjoy Wi-Fi onboard the vehicle.
-Depart New York City from 8th Avenue, between 47th and 48th streets, and return to the same spot.
+The tour departs New York City at 6:30am.

 2. From New York to Washington D.C. by Train